 - Trend or pattern of quality-of-care issues

-If a provider is terminated for professional competency and/or conduct:
+If a provider is terminated for professional competency or conduct:

-- The provider may request reconsideration in writing, not later than 30 calendar days after receipt of notice of termination from BCBSAZ.
+- The provider may request reconsideration in writing (including relevant information) no later than 30 calendar days after receipt of notice of termination from BCBSAZ.

-- The panel will notify the provider within 10 business days of its decision.
+- The panel will notify the provider within 7 calendar days of its decision.

-- A second panel of three individuals, who did not participate in the first level decision, including at least one participating provider who is a clinical peer of the requesting provider and who is not otherwise involved in BCBSAZ provider network management or other BCBSAZ committees, will hold the second level reconsideration hearing.
-The panel will be convened no later than 60 calendar days after the date BCBSAZ receives the provider’s request, unless an extension is necessary (for up to an additional 60 calendar days).
+- A second panel of three individuals who did not participate in the first-level decision, including at least one participating provider who is a clinical peer of the requesting provider and who is not otherwise involved in BCBSAZ provider network management or other BCBSAZ committees, will hold the second-level reconsideration hearing.
+The panel will be convened no later than 60 calendar days after BCBSAZ receives the provider’s request, unless an extension is necessary (for up to an additional 60 calendar days).

-- The panel's decision is final and will be communicated to the provider in writing, via certified mail, within 10 business days of the decision.
+- The panel's decision is final and will be communicated to the provider in writing, via certified mail, within 7 calendar days of the decision.

-b.)
-Immediate suspension or termination related to concerns for consumer safety
+b.
+Immediate suspension or termination related to concerns for member safety

-If a BCBSAZ Medical Director believes a provider is practicing in a manner that poses a significant risk to the health, welfare, or safety of consumers, BCBSAZ can either immediately suspend or terminate the provider.
+If a BCBSAZ medical director believes a provider is practicing in a manner that poses a significant risk to the health, welfare, or safety of members, BCBSAZ can either immediately suspend or terminate the provider.